felipegontijo/highlighted/README.md

 # HighlightED - Your Knowledge Bank

 Web App and Browser Extension that allows users to store information they find interesting or useful on the web into their accounts.

+**This repo is for the web app!** For the extension, navigate to [the extension's repo](https://github.com/felipegontijo/highlighted-extension)

 More information to come!

 # Tech Stack